chetan-palta/Face-Recognition/README.md

 A real-time face recognition system using Python, OpenCV, and the `face_recognition` library.

 This project loads a known face (like `chetan.jpeg`) and matches it in real-time from your webcam feed.
-If a match is found, it displays thegit add README.md name with the accuracy percentage.
+If a match is found, it displays the name with the accuracy percentage.

 ---